jaspervdj/fugacious/README.md

 boilerplate and glue.
 As such, it is a rather boring¹ codebase.

 The codebase tries to relentlessly follow good² practices, as I've learned them over a good amount of years.
 Despite that, it is a simple codebase.
-Whenever I there is a choice between patterns, I attempt to choose the simplest one that works.
+Whenever there is a choice between patterns, I attempt to choose the simplest one that works.